AK-Saigyouji/Procedural-Cave-Generator/Scripts/Modules/README.md

 This is pretty limited, however, as we can't configure any of this height map's properties through the inspector.
 To illustrate how to do that, let's add three features to our height map: base height, which will shift the height map up or down.
 Amplitude, which will stretch our height map in the y-direction.
 And frequency, which will compress our height map in the xz plane.
 The way we do this is no different from exposing properties on a MonoBehaviour.
 Here is a simple implementation:

 ```
-using System;
-using UnityEngine;
-using CaveGeneration.MeshGeneration;

-namespace CaveGeneration.Modules
-{
 [CreateAssetMenu(fileName = fileName, menuName = rootMenuPath + menuName)]
 public class HeightMapSinusoidal : HeightMapModule
 {
     // This string determines the name of this type of height map in the menu.
     const string menuName = "Sinusoidal";

     // Insert properties to be set in the inspector here
     public float baseHeight = 0f;
     public float amplitude = 1f;
     public float frequency = 1f;

     public override IHeightMap GetHeightMap()
     {
         return HeightMapFactory.Build(GetHeight, baseHeight - amplitude, baseHeight + amplitude);
     }

     float GetHeight(float x, float z)
     {
         x *= frequency;
         z *= frequency;
         return baseHeight + amplitude * 0.5f * (Mathf.Sin(x) + Mathf.Sin(z));
     }
 }
-}

 ```

 Now each height map of this type that we create through the Assets menu can be independently configured with its own base height, amplitude and frequency.

 ### Define a new map generator module

-Defining a map generator module is very similar to defining a new height map module, but instead of implementing HeightMapModule you need to implement MapGenModule, and instead of overriding GetHeightMap, you need to override the Generate method, which returns a Map object.
+Defining a map generator module is similar to defining a new height map module, but instead of implementing HeightMapModule you need to implement MapGenModule, and instead of overriding GetHeightMap, you need to override the Generate method.
+Generate returns a Map object.

 The Map class is a 2D array of Tiles, where Tile is an enum taking the values of either Wall or Floor.
 A number of helper methods have been provided to facilitate their creation.